OAI/OpenAPI-Specification/GOVERNANCE.md

 ## 3. Removal of membership from the TSC

-Occassionally it may be necessary to remove a TSC member, such as behavior that violates the code of conduct or prolonged absenteeism.
+Occasionally it may be necessary to remove a TSC member, such as behavior that violates the code of conduct or prolonged absenteeism.
 A 66% vote (confidential, electronic) of the other TSC members is required to remove a member.
 Otherwise, TSC members are removed when they renounce their position by informing the TSC of their effective resignation date via email.

 ## 4. Criteria for decisions